 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-The Pediatric and Adult Strabismus Services at Boston Children's offer comprehensive evaluation and correction of strabismus in babies, children and adults of all ages.
+The Pediatric Strabismus Service at Boston Children's Hospital offer comprehensive evaluation and correction of strabismus in babies, children and adults of all ages.
 Our highly experienced pediatric ophthalmologists are known locally and nationally for handling the most difficult cases of strabismus.

-Many children and adults with complex strabismus that involves multiple eye muscles and others who have had failed attempts at correcting strabismus elsewhere are routinely referred to Boston Children's.
+Many children and adults with complex strabismus that involves multiple eye muscles are routinely referred to Boston Children's.
 Here, we use baby- and child-friendly eye exams to detect strabismus and our physicians adopt innovative approaches to straighten your child’s eyes.
 Adults with strabismus are referred to our pediatric practice because ophthalmologists specially trained in childhood eye conditions have expertise in the delicate eye muscle surgery typically required to straighten the eyes.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”